-In this Reappointment, Promotion and Tenure (RPT) Handbook, you will find the timeline, standards and dossier guidelines for each faculty category and rank, as well as guidelines for external review processes (for promotion to Associate and Full Professors).
-In addition, the Tenured Faculty Performance Review (TFPR) guidelines and process are included at the end of this handbook.
+In this Reappointment, Promotion and Tenure (RPT) Handbook, you will find the timeline, standards and dossier guidelines for each faculty category and rank, as well as guidelines for external review processes (for promotion to Associate and Full Professor ranks).
+In addition, a link to the University's Post-Tenure Review (PTR) policy and guidelines are included at the end of this handbook.
 The College and its academic units adhere to the University policies and procedures for faculty review (see University and College Faculty Handbooks).